omer-priel/NewWorld/Documents/Fonts.md

 # Fonts
-Fonts in New World saved in .nwf (New World Font) files.
+Fonts in New World saved in .nwf (New World Font) and .nwf.png files.
-The fonts created from "Texture Font" and .json by the NewWorldPlugin
+The fonts created from "Texture Font" and .json files by the NewWorldPlugin

 # Texture Font Generator
 https://evanw.github.io/font-texture-generator/